Pricing Methodology

 Separate from the catalog: when you connect a cloud account and run a sync, we pull your own billing records from the provider and store them in your workspace.
 AWS uses Cost Explorer API + CUR.
 Azure uses the Cost Management API.
 GCP uses the BigQuery billing export (when available).
 Your spend data is stored per workspace and is never mixed with any other customer's data, never used to train any model, and never shared.

 If a workspace has no imported spend data, the spend dashboard shows a clear setup card explaining how to connect an account — never sample or placeholder numbers.
-Every page in the product works this way.
+Customer data dashboards should follow that same empty-state rule.

 What we will never do